-The source of the “Nevin album” as the staff in the Pictorial section of the NLA called it – they also had a map drawer labelled “Thomas Nevin” containing photographs of NSW prisons which were NOT correctly located or attributed, however – was the QVMAG via the National Gallery of Victoria (deposited by curator John McPhee).
-The NLA staff stated in 2000 to a Nevin descendant working there as a volunteer that the versos of the cartes in their “Nevin album” were printed or inscribed, but whether with a photographer’s stamp or simply with handwriting, was largely unknown because they had not disassembled the album.
+The source of the “Nevin album” as the staff in the Pictorial section of the NLA might have called it – they also had a map drawer labelled “Thomas Nevin” containing photographs of NSW prisons which were NOT correctly located or attributed, however – was the QVMAG via the National Gallery of Victoria, deposited by curator John McPhee in the 1980s.
+The NLA staff stated in 2000 to a visiting Nevin descendant that the versos of the cartes in their “Nevin album” were printed or inscribed, but whether with a photographer’s stamp or simply with handwriting, was largely unknown because they had not disassembled the album.
 A few loose items were paper copies from a much larger donation of prisoners’ ID photographs from government estrays deposited at the NLA by Dr Neil Gunson in the 1960s.
 The 19th century album, however, was not dismantled until Helen Ennis used several cartes for the NLA exhibition “In a New Light: A Love of Order ” in 2003, and then her attribution to several cartes was “photographer unknown”.
 This exhibition is online at the NLA.

-The cartes that were used in the National Portrait Gallery exhibition Mirror with a Memory in 2000 were drawn NOT from the NLA but from the TMAG where Clark had worked, and where she had probably contributed to the Boyd mess of misattribution because her sole knowledge of these cartes was from the Chris Long hypothesis and error about Boyd in the 1995 TMAG publication, Tasmanian Photographers 1840-1940: A Directory (page 36).
+The cartes that were used in the National Portrait Gallery exhibition Mirror with a Memory in 2000 were drawn NOT from the NLA but from the TMAG where Clark had worked, and where she had probably contributed to the Boyd mess of misattribution because her sole knowledge of these cartes was from the Chris Long vague “belief” and careless speculations about A. H. Boyd in the 1995 TMAG publication, Tasmanian Photographers 1840-1940: A Directory (page 36).

-In the NLA publication Intersections, which appeared in 2004, Helen Ennis clearly attributed a carte of convict John Moran taken from the NLA’s “Nevin album” to T. J. Nevin.
+In the NLA publication Intersections, which appeared in 2004, Helen Ennis clearly attributed the photograph of convict John Moran taken from the NLA’s “Nevin album” to T. J. Nevin.

-Clark has peddled her so-called “research” to public institutions holding these 19th Tasmanian convict photographs with the insistence that they suppress Thomas Nevin’s name as the photographer of Tasmanian convicts.
-Poor Clark and her Port Arthur psychosis, deeply to be pitied for the redneck manner in which she has approached what is only a minor error regarding Reeder’s photographer misattribution to A. H. Boyd.
+Julia Clark has peddled her so-called “research” to public institutions holding these 19th Tasmanian convict photographs with the insistence that they suppress Thomas J. Nevin’s name as the photographer of Tasmanian convicts.
+Poor Clark and her blatant opportunism in playing the events-of-1996-Port Arthur sympathy-card to get the attention of NLA librarians on what is only a minor error regarding Reeder’s photographer misattribution to A. H. Boyd.
 She is to be roundly despised for lying to the administrators of public collections while seeking influence, and she should be sued for breach of copyright for stealing from the authors of these Nevin weblogs.